The Morel-Voevodsky localization theorem in spectral algebraic geometry: Motivic spaces

 Let $S$ be a classical scheme.
 Then there is a parallel variant $\MotSpc_\cl(S)$ of the construction $\MotSpc(S)$ using the site of smooth \emph{classical} schemes, imposing Nisnevich descent and homotopy invariance with respect to the \emph{classical} affine line; see e.g. \cite[Appendix~C]{HoyoisLefschetz} (where it is denoted $\MotSpc(S)$).
 This agrees with the original construction of Morel--Voevodsky \cite{MorelVoevodsky} when the latter is defined (that is, when $S$ is noetherian and of finite dimension).
 If we assume that $S$ is of characteristic zero, then it also agrees with the spectral version $\MotSpc(S)$:

 \begin{prop} Let $S$ be a classical scheme of characteristic zero.
 Then there is a canonical equivalence of \inftyCats

 \end{prop}

-\begin{proof} This follows from \corref{cor:MotSpc on Sm^aff} and the fact that, if $S$ is of characteristic zero, there is a canonical equivalence between $\Sm^{\mrm{sch}}_{/S}$ and the category of smooth classical $S$-schemes, which preserves and detects Nisnevich covers, and sends the spectral affine line to the classical one \cite{CisinskiKhanKH}. \end{proof}
+\begin{proof} This follows from \corref{cor:MotSpc on Sm^aff} and the fact that, if $S$ is of characteristic zero, there is a canonical equivalence between $\Sm^{\mrm{sch}}_{/S}$ and the category of smooth classical $S$-schemes, which preserves and detects Nisnevich covers, and sends the spectral affine line to the classical one. \end{proof}

-\begin{warn} The characteristic zero hypothesis in \propref{prop:char 0} is necessary for the proof given here: for example, if $S = \Spec(\bF_p)$, then the site $\Sm^{\mrm{sch}}_{/S}$ is not equivalent to the site of smooth classical $S$-schemes.
+\begin{warn} The characteristic zero hypothesis in \propref{prop:char 0} is necessary in the proof: for example, if $S = \Spec(\bF_p)$, then the site $\Sm^{\mrm{sch}}_{/S}$ is not equivalent to the site of smooth classical $S$-schemes.
 Indeed the classical affine line $\Spec(\bF_p[T])$ is not smooth over $S$ when viewed as a spectral scheme.
 On the other hand, the site $\Sm^{\mrm{sch}}_{/S}$ contains objects like the spectral affine line $\A^1_S = \Spec(\bF_p\{T\})$, which is not a classical scheme.

-However, we show in \cite{CisinskiKhanKH} that the difference between the two sites disappears after passing to Nisnevich sheaves and forcing the respective affine lines to become contractible. \end{warn}
+See \cite[Prop.~2.4.1.5]{HAG2}. \end{warn}

 We conclude this subsection by introducing the pointed variant of $\MotSpc(S)$:

 \begin{constr} Given a spectral algebraic space $S$, write $\MotSpc(S)_\bullet$ for the \inftyCat of pointed objects in $\MotSpc(S)$.
 The forgetful functor $\MotSpc(S)_\bullet\to\MotSpc(S)$ admits a left adjoint $\sF \mapsto \sF_+$ which freely adjoins a base point.
 The \inftyCat $\MotSpc(S)_\bullet$ is equivalent to the full subcategory of the \inftyCat $\Spc(S)_\bullet$ of fibred pointed spaces $\sF$ whose underlying fibred space is motivic.
 It is an accessible left localization of $\Spc(S)_\bullet$ and the localization functor satisfies $\Lmot(\sF_+) \simeq \Lmot(\sF)_+$ for any $\sF \in \MotSpc(S)$.
 The cartesian monoidal structure on $\MotSpc(S)$ extends uniquely to a symmetric monoidal structure on $\MotSpc(S)_\bullet$ with the property that the functor $\sF \mapsto \sF_+$ is symmetric monoidal \cite[Cor.~2.32]{RobaloNoncommutative}.
 We write $\wedge$ for the monoidal product; the monoidal unit is the object $(\pt_S)_+ \in \MotSpc(S)_\bullet$.
 It follows from \propref{prop:MotSpc generated by affines} that $\MotSpc(S)_\bullet$ is generated under sifted colimits by objects of the form $\hmot[S]{X}_+$, for all affine $X \in \Sm_{/S}$ which admit an étale $S$-morphism to $\A^n_S$ for some $n\ge 0$. \end{constr}